claravilla/ApiLimit/README.md

 - does this route have rate limit?
 - if so, how many calls from this address, with this authentication status, to this endpoints have been made?

-Based on that, the server returs a response or a 429.
+Based on that, the server returns a response or a 429.

 The number of calls is stored in Redis, using data type Set.
 The timestamp is recorded in Epoch time in seconds.
 To avoid filling up Redis with meaningless data, everytime a query is performed, records with a timestamp older than the timeframe are deleted.

+The Api limits are stored in a config file.
+The numbers are low to enable manual testing.

 ### Built with